 - Property taxes vary by county and can range from 0.5% to 3.0% of the value of the property

 - So if you buy a home for $300,000 and the property tax rate in your county is 1%, then your annual property tax bill is $3,000, or $250 per month (although property taxes are usually billed on a semi-annual or yearly basis)

 - Some, typically newer, housing projects may also include a Special Property Assessment Tax to pay new infrastructure like roads and schools

 known as Hazard

-- This is insurance in case something bad happens to your house
+- This is insurance in case something bad happens to your house such as a fire

 - Insurance premiums vary depending on the value of your property and where it is located and the type of policy you purchase in terms of coverage level and deductible